Will the euro, which has been weakening ahead of the ECB's policy rate decision, show signs of resilience?

 - Japan · Money Supply

-In the previous day’s U.S. currency trading, the U.S. dollar emerged as the strongest currency during U.S. trading hours as U.S. Treasury yields rose following the March U.S. CPI report, which came in higher than market expectations.The EUR/USD pair fell by about 130 pips from 1.0866 to 1.0728.
-It broke through the -3σ line of the 4-hour Bollinger Bands.
-On the daily chart, the decline has brought the price down to the level of the recent low, so we need to carefully assess whether a rebound will occur or if the price will break below this level.
+In the previous day’s U.S. currency trading, the U.S. dollar emerged as the strongest currency during U.S. trading hours as U.S. Treasury yields rose following a rise in the U.S. March CPI that defied market expectations.The EUR/USD pair fell by about 130 pips from 1.0866 to 1.0728.
+It broke through the -3σ level of the 4-hour Bollinger Bands.
+On the daily chart, the decline has brought the pair down to the level of its recent low, so we need to carefully assess whether a rebound will occur or if the pair will break below this level.